-When determining the plans of work, the group often pulled back to strengths, challenges, and opportunities addressed at the Civic Forum and determined those that they would like to capitalize upon.
-This method also pulled the group's focus back to one of the major takeaways from the Mount Rogers Region Civic Forum: our goals are interdependent.
-Regardless of different agencies, missions, or focus areas, regional leaders all generally want the same thing and are working toward the same type of goals.
-There may be a slightly different focus, but many goals across the region are interconnected.
-While one area/agency may have good short-term outcomes, in order for the region to succeed in the long-term, it must work together to create lasting solutions.
-While regional leaders highlight that many of the region's greatest strengths revolve around its attractiveness regarding natural/cultural assets and way of life, they know that the region cannot rely on tourism as its main industry.
-What leaders can focus on as a region is using its tourism industry to spur business and entrepreneur growth.
+One of the main takeaways from our Civic Forum was that regardless of our different agencies, missions, or focus areas we all generally want the same thing and are working toward the same type of goals.
+We may have a slightly different focus, but our outcomes are interconnected.
+While one area/agency may have good short-term outcomes, in order for us to succeed in the long-term, we must work together to create lasting solutions.
+While we highlight that many of our greatest strengths revolve around our region's attractiveness regarding natural/cultural assets and our way of life, we know that we cannot rely on tourism as our main industry.
+What we can focus on as a region is using our tourism industry to spur small business and entrepreneur growth.
 Through regional branding and marketing efforts for our assets we can improve the way the outside world views our region and we can change the way residents perceive it, prompting the younger demographic to understand that this is a region worthy of investing their time, efforts, and futures.
-This improved perception of the quality of life in our region not only affects individuals, it also changes the way companies view our region and may be a determining factor in their willingness to locate or stay within the region.
+Introduction